How to use Sysrev article filters

 Applying filters

-To apply filters, go to the Articles tab and click the + (plus) button in the article filters box.
-Use the drop-down menus to choose the filter type and the criteria on which you want to filter the articles.
 Choose the Match tab to include records based on these criteria or the Exclude tab to exclude records based on these criteria.
 Finally, click the Apply button to filter the records in the list.

 To add additional filters, click the + (plus) button to further limit the results, and click the + OR (plus OR) button to expand the results.
+The OR button allows you to create more complex filters with nested Boolean statements.
+For example, in the image below, we've created a filter for any record included by any reviewer with either a Global or a North American answer for the Region label.

 When filtering on Consensus status: